• Skip to primary navigation

 Process photo 4 bbq sauce being added to rib tips.

 1. Preheat.
-Preheat your oven to 250°F (120°C) then rinse and pat your 2½ pounds of pork rib tips dry using paper towels.
-You want them dry so that the seasoning will stick and they will have a nice crust.
+Preheat your oven to 250°F (120°C/Gas Mark ½), then rinse and pat your 2½ pounds of pork rib tips dry using paper towels.
+You want them dry so the seasoning will stick, and they will have a nice crust.
 Set aside on a wire rack.

 2. Remove silverskin (optional).
 For the best, tender rib tips, remove the silverskin (membrane) on the bone side of the cut pork sections.
 Use a butter knife to slide under the membrane and lift gently.
-Wrap your hand in paper towels and pull the membrane off of the back of the ribs. (the paper towels create friction, which helps remove the silverskin)
+Wrap your hand in paper towels and pull the membrane off the ribs' back. *The paper towels create friction, which helps remove the silverskin.

-Arrange the rib tips with the meat side facing up and season with half of the ¼ cup of pork dry rub, then flip and season the bone side with the remainder.
+3. Season.
+Arrange the rib tips with the meat side facing down and season with half of the ¼ cup of pork dry rub, then flip and season the meat side with the remainder of the seasoning.
+Leave the meat facing upward for cooking the rib tips.

 Bake, Sauce & Serve

-3. Baste.
-Combine the BBQ sauce and liquid smoke in a small bowl and brush onto the rip tip sections, covering all areas.
-Leave the foil open and return them to the oven.
+2. Baste.
+Combine the BBQ sauce and liquid smoke in a small bowl and brush onto the rib tip sections, covering all areas.

 Make sure you have plenty of napkins because these saucy morsels can get messy!
 Serve them with some buttery corn on the cob or coleslaw or check out my post on what to serve with BBQ.
 Enjoy!

-• Use our pork dry rub for great flavor, or our pork seasoning for a sugar-free option!
+• Use my pork dry rub for great flavor, or my pork seasoning for a sugar-free option!

 • When storing these ribs, you should place them in an air-tight container in your refrigerator for up to 5 days.